NexusNovaz/weapons/README.md

 # Weapons & Knives for CS:GO Community Servers

-update:
+Updates:
-fix mysql problem;
+fixed mysql problem;
-update new skin;
+added new skins;

-origin by kgns;
+Original by kgns;
-1. support different skin and knife for different team;
+1. support for different skins and knives for different teams;
-2. support apply different weapon skin (eg. ak use deagle skin);
+2. apply any skin to any weapon (e.g. AK 47 | Cyrex);
-3. cvar "sm_weapons_enable_paints" to disable up weapon
+3. Added cvar "sm_weapons_enable_paints" to disable weapon skins
-4. support random knife;
+4. added support for random knife;
-5. drop knife🔪 can pick up;
+5. can drop knife🔪 and pick up;

 原作者为 kgns;